 With occupancy, ADR, and RevPar in decline across the board, it’s hard to say that anyone is really a winner these days.
 If you go by the numbers, it’s clear that larger, more premium short-term rentals, located in regional destinations that are within driving distance from a city center are posting the strongest occupancy and ADR numbers.
 With a limited supply of those types of rentals and strong demand, they’re in a good position currently.

 Lake towns are on fire in the U.S. Anything that’s within 100 miles of a major metropolitan market that’s got a body of water is doing amazing right now in the US. – Scott Shatford, AirDNA.

 Ocean views were also popular among webinar attendees, with 56% of those polled dreaming of a holiday rental with an ocean view.
 We also had 27% looking to escape to a cabin in the middle of nowhere and 17% preferring a beach resort with room service for a little pampering.
 The poll results make a lot of sense when compared to the data at hand.

-Watch the webinar replay for more short-term rentals vs. hotel recovery data, future predictions for 2021, and the full analysis from STR, AirDNA, and Cloudbeds.
+Watch the webinar replay for more short-term rentals vs. hotel recovery data, future predictions, and the full analysis from STR, AirDNA, and Cloudbeds.

 Looking for software to manage your short-term rental property or hotel?
 Learn more about Cloudbeds’ solution for vacation rentals or hotels.